Achievable logoAchievable logo

 Organ of Corti

-• A cross-section of the cochlea reveals the cochlear duct between the scala vestibuli and scala tympani.
-The basilar membrane, beneath the organ of Corti, moves in response to fluid waves.
+• In a cross-section of the cochlea, the cochlear duct lies between the scala vestibuli and scala tympani.
+The basilar membrane, which supports the organ of Corti, moves in response to the fluid waves.

-• Each organ of Corti contains hair cells, whose stereocilia (microvilli-like extensions) project into the tectorial membrane.
-When fluid waves move the basilar membrane, the tectorial membrane slides over the stereocilia, bending them:
+• Each organ of Corti contains hair cells.
+Their stereocilia (microvilli-like extensions) project into the tectorial membrane.
+When fluid waves move the basilar membrane, the tectorial membrane slides across the stereocilia, bending them:

 • Bending toward the tallest stereocilium opens ion channels, causing depolarization and nerve impulses.